EEN421/EEN421.github.io/_posts/🛠️-KQL-Toolbox-#3:-Which-Event-ID-Noises-Up-Your-Logs-(and-Who’s-Causing-It)?.md

 - ❌ Ignoring expected maintenance windows
 - ❌ Treating all Event IDs equally

-_**This approach avoids all four.**_
+_**💪 This approach avoids all four.**_

-Static thresholds create noise.
+👉 Static thresholds create noise.
 Baselines create signal.
 Once you alert on change, not volume, your SOC matures instantly.

 <br/>